fossasia/loklak_wp_plugins/wp-content/plugins/wp-tweets-widget/readme.txt

 If you're unable too fix your [PHP cURL](https://php.net/manual/en/book.curl.php) installation, you can disable SSL verification of twitter.com by adding this to your theme functions.php:
 `add_filter('https_ssl_verify', '__return_false');`
-Do so at your own risk.
+But, please do so at your own risk.

 == Screenshots ==